 Thesis, exegesis, journal article writing, business, social sciences, humanities

 Each block below represents a series of three quarter day or two and a half hour workshops designed to support your writing goals.
-Workshops build cumulatively and it is important to attend from the first workshop in the block.
+Workshops build cumulatively and it is important to attend from the first workshop in the block through to the last.

 Journal article writing is offered across four days at City West campus.
 Candidates attending this workshop should come along with an idea or a body of data they would like to develop into a journal article during the workshop.

-The Thesis/exegesis writing workshops are offered as a series of five, two and a half hour workshops at City West campus.
+The Thesis and exegesis writing workshops are offered as a series of five, two and a half hour workshops at City West campus.
 Workshops involve a combination of analysis of discipline examples, group or pair discussion on your research and research writing, feedback on writing, and individual writing and reviewing.

-Before you attend the workshop please read through the online resource that corresponds with the workshop.
+Before you attend a workshop please read through the relevant online resource.
+Online resources are listed from the left menu on this site.
 The workshop facilitator will email you before the workshop to indicate which resource you should read and what you may need to bring along to the workshop.
 The resource can be found on the left menu of this site.

 Please save this site to your favourites!